Trump calls for immediate ceasefire in Ukraine and says a US withdrawal from NATO is possible

 While Trump has said before that he would like to see a quick ceasefire in Ukraine, his proposal Sunday was framed as a direct appeal to Russia.
 The quick responses from Ukraine and Russia demonstrated the seriousness with which they regarded the idea from the incoming American president.

-Both Trump and Biden administration officials have pointed to Russia's disengagement in Syria, where the Russian military largely moved out of the way in recent days as Syrian rebels overthrew the country's Russian-allied president, as evidence of the extent to which the Ukraine war has sapped Russia's resources.
+Both Trump and President Joe Biden pointed this weekend to Russia's disengagement in Syria, where the Russian military largely moved out of the way while Syrian rebels overthrew the country's Russian-allied president, as evidence of the extent to which the Ukraine war has sapped Russia's resources.

+Biden said at the White House on Sunday that resistance from Ukraine had "left Russia unable to protect its main ally in the Middle East.”

 The Biden administration and other supporters of Ukraine have made a point of not being seen to press Ukraine for an immediate truce.
 Ukraine's allies fear a quick deal would be largely on the terms of its more powerful neighbor, potentially forcing damaging concessions on Ukraine and allowing Russia to resume the war again once it has built back up its military strength.